tBaxter/another-rodeo/src/pages/writing/engineering-velocity.md

 #### _"Seriously, why are my engineering teams so much slower than they used to be?"_

 I get it.
 The frustration is palpable.
 A team that used to cook along now appears to be stuck in molasses.
-As they get slower and slower, it's confounding to everyone waiting for the next major feature to be delivered, or even just looking at a burndown chart.
+They get slower and slower, and it's confounding to everyone waiting for the next major feature to be delivered, or even just looking at a burndown chart.
 It can be confounding and frustrating to the team, too.

 But I'm here to tell you, the frustration is likely misplaced: Teams slowing down as they mature and grow is not only normal, it may be _better_.